EBIO5460Fall2022/class-materials/09_1_preclass4mon-wed.md

 * Don't attempt to fix any problems with the model (i.e. don't transform the data or use a different distributional assumption or nonlinear model).

-* Construct diagnostic plots for this model.
-To extract some basic information used to construct the plots, you can use
+* To extract some basic information to construct diagnostic plots, you can use:

   ```r
   r <- fit$residuals
   fv <- fit$fitted
   cooks <- cooks.distance(fit)
   ```

+* Construct diagnostic plots for this model.
+Construct all the diagnostic plots described in task (2) above.
+For the case deletion influence plot you can use the cooks statistic in lieu of the full case deletion algorithm.

 * Describe the patterns in the diagnostic plots.
 What assumptions of the Normal linear model are violated according to these patterns?